l2fprod/flitro/.github/instructions/context-manager.instructions.md

 - Never import custom UI components, views, or UI-related extensions/utilities.

 ## Data Models
+- Data models may be Swift classes or structs, as appropriate for reactivity and architecture.
-- All data models must be pure Swift structs, conforming to `Codable`, `Equatable`, and `Hashable`.
+- Data models must conform to `Codable`, `Equatable`, and `Hashable` where possible.
+- Data models may conform to `ObservableObject` and use `@Published` for properties that need to be observed by the UI.
 - Data models must be independent of any UI representation.
 - Data models must be serializable to JSON for persistence.
 - No references to UI types (e.g., `Color`, `Font`, view modifiers).

 ## ObservableObject Pattern
 - You may use `@Published` properties for reactive updates.
+- Data models may conform to `ObservableObject` for fine-grained observation.
-- UI components should observe ContextManager, not the other way around.
+- UI components should observe ContextManager and/or individual data models, not the other way around.
 - No direct UI state management within ContextManager.

 ## Application Management